Coffee Cupping: How to Professionally Taste Coffee at Home?

 You don't need a Q-Grader certificate to start.
 Prepare:

-- Coffee and Water: Stick to a ratio of approx. 6g of coffee for every 100ml of water (approx. 0.2 oz per 3.4 fl oz).
-If you have 200ml (6.7 fl oz) glasses, use about 11-12g of coffee.
-Grind it medium (slightly coarser than for a drip, like coarse sand).
+- Coffee and Water: Use a ratio of 6g of coffee for every 100ml of water.
+For a 200ml glass, use 12g of coffee.
+Grind it medium-coarse (resembling sea salt or coarse sand).

-- Breaking the Crust: A layer of coffee grounds will form on top.
-Use a spoon to stir the brew three times, "pushing" the particles down.
-Lean in very low during this β it's the moment of the strongest aroma impact!
+- Breaking the Crust: A layer of grounds will form on top.
+Use a spoon to stir three times, "pushing" the particles down.
+Lean in very low β this is the peak aroma moment!

-- Cleaning: Use two spoons to skim off the remaining foam and particles from the surface so the brew is clean.
+- Cleaning: Use two spoons to skim off the remaining foam and particles from the surface.

-- Slurping: Wait another 5-8 minutes.
-The coffee must cool down to approx. 55Β°C (131Β°F) to avoid burning your receptors and to reveal its sweetness.
+- Slurping: Wait until the coffee cools to approx. 55Β°C (131Β°F) (usually around the 8-10 minute mark).
 Take some coffee onto the spoon and slurp loudly and dynamically.

 The Slurping Rule: The goal is to spray the coffee across your palate.
-This allows the aromas to reach your nasal receptors retronasally, letting you taste, for example, blueberries rather than just "something sour."
+This allows the aromas to reach your nasal receptors retronasally, letting you taste blueberries rather than just "something sour."

 π‘ Pro Tip: Compare Contrasts

 For your first home cupping, buy two polar opposite coffees: e.g., a natural process Brazil (chocolate, nuts) and a washed Ethiopia (tea, jasmine, citrus).
-The contrast will be so sharp that you will immediately understand why specialty coffee is such a fascinating world.
+The contrast will be so sharp that you will immediately understand why specialty coffee is so fascinating.

 Summary